harryli0088/svg_path_generator/README.md

 # svg_path_generator
+Draw with SVG

-A javascript function that generates a data string for the "d" attribute in a "path" element.
+A javascript function that generates a data string for the "d" attribute in an SVG "path" element.

 It takes in general straight lines or curves that you want to follow, and can add randomized "wiggles" to give it a hand-drawn effect